websanco/liferay-learn/README.md

 Please report any issues by creating an issue ticket for Project `PUBLIC - Liferay Documentation (LRDOCS)` in JIRA at <https://issues.liferay.com/>.

 If you'd like to contribute example code for a tutorial, please follow the [Tutorial Code Guidelines](./readme/TUTORIAL_CODE_GUIDELINES.md).

+If you'd like to specifically contribute example code for a REST API tutorial, please follow the [REST API Project Guidelines](./readme/REST_API_PROJECT_GUIDELINES.md).